 This series of articles on Esper’s complete refit in Thailand was written for Sailing Today magazine.
-You may purchase the articles from the ST website.

 Remaining on a pontoon in India for two years, despite basic servicing and upkeep, had led to some general deterioration of our boat.
 But for SY Esper to stand a chance of completing a passage to South Africa, she needed to be in the best possible shape.
 So we spent a full season planning, servicing and preparing.

 Just before we departed, we reinstated the watermaker and had professional port divers scrape the hull.
 The engine, electrics and electronics, after a great deal of time and money spent on servicing them, were all in working order.
 The radar had been taken out one night by lightning, but with AIS and continual manned watches, we figured we would do without it.